Deliganli/pekmez-invoice/README.md

 ### Configuration

-Put the config file somewhere, by default it will be read from `$XDG_CONFIG_HOME/pekmez-invoice/details.yaml`, `$XDG_CONFIG_HOME` depends on the system, but usually `~/.config`.
+Put the config file somewhere, by default it will read from `$XDG_CONFIG_HOME/pekmez-invoice/details.yaml`, `$XDG_CONFIG_HOME` depends on the system, but usually `~/.config`.